8talha/Coding_Challenge/README.md

 Main has 3 modules Admin, Operator and Customer
 These are tasks which are done in this code

+# Admin Console:
-Admin Console: the admin (only one admin) accesses this portal without password (for simplicity) and can do the following:
+The admin (only one admin) accesses this portal without password (for simplicity) and can do the following:

 a.
 Add/Delete operators: each operator has a user name and password, and list of parking